Last Updated

 - Referral still binding: The DBPR Inspector General remains on record as the official office of review, preserving a paper trail of accountability despite earlier disclaimers.

-- Oversight failure exposed: This interaction underscores systemic flaws in Florida’s governance model, where complaints are bounced rather than addressed, leaving citizens unprotected.
+- Potential Oversight failure exposed: This interaction underscores potential systemic flaws in Florida’s governance model, where complaints are bounced rather than addressed, leaving citizens unprotected.

 - Inspector General Referral – Aug 28, 2025 (CIG #2025-08-27-0012): CIG admits no jurisdiction, forwards complaint to DBPR IG, creating a circular oversight loop.